Samsung Notebook 9 Pro review

 Meanwhile, the 15-inch MacBook Pro costs nearly twice as much at $2,399 (£2,349, AU$3,499) for a sharper-still screen, the 2,880 x 1,800 Retina display backed by slightly stronger Radeon Pro 555 graphics.
 Notably, the Notebook 9 Pro’s 16GB DDR4 memory is a step above the MacBook Pro’s 16GB of DDR3 memory.
 Plus, facial login and a touchscreen on the Samsung hybrid are stand-ins for Apple’s Touch ID and the Touch Bar, respectively.

-For the function and form that the Notebook 9 Pro achieves with smart, economic choice in components, we’d say it’s a far better deal than the Apple laptop for the general consumer, and butts heads rather closely with HP’s device.
+For the form and function achieved by the Notebook 9 Pro with a smart, economic choice in components, we’d say it’s a far better deal than the MacBook Pro for most users, and butts heads rather closely with the Spectre.
+The price is only going to get better once the Black Friday 2018 deals roll around, too.

 Design